Dubai Desert Tour

 Tip: Sunset tickets are best - you see Dubai in daylight, at sunset, and lit up at night.
 The whole experience takes about 90 minutes including queues.

 This is where Dubai gets exciting.
 Dune bashing is essentially a roller coaster on sand - kids 8+ usually love it (some younger kids find it scary).
-The Premium Dubai Desert Safari includes:
+The Premium Desert Safari Dubai includes:

 • Dune bashing in a Land Cruiser